xuehuinet/mwc-wallet/doc/atomic_swaps.md

 Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: Seller locking funds, waiting for 1 MWC lock confirmations, has 0
 ```

-* Seller should get a message that swap is accepted and automactic mode will process to the next steps.
+* The seller should get a message that the swap has been accepted and automactic mode will process the next steps.
 At this moment
-Seller need to keep wallet running until trade will be finished.
-There is no need to be around, swap for Seller will go
+the seller needs to keep the wallet running until the trade has finished.
+There is no need to be around, the swap for the seller will continue
 in automatic mode.
-If Buyer didn't act in reasonable and timely manner, the swap trade will be cancelled and refunded automatically.
+If the buyer didn't act in a reasonable and timely manner, the swap trade will be cancelled and refunded automatically.

 ```
 Processed Offer Accept message